 For over 25 Years The Scripps Research Institute Alcohol Research Center (TSRI-ARC) has been devoted to the study of the effects of alcohol on the brain and how these effects lead to alcohol abuse and alcoholism.
 Alcoholism can be defined as a behavioral disorder characterized by an obsession with obtaining and using alcohol and disregarding other important activities that do not involve alcohol use.
 Other serious problems that can occur in alcoholism are an inability to control alcohol use, medical and psychological problems caused by alcohol use, craving alcohol, and difficulty staying sober once a person has stopped drinking.

-A psychiatrist with interests in psychopharmacology of depression, anxiety disorders, psychotic disorders, addiction and dementia.
+Dr. Gilder is a psychiatrist with interests in psychopharmacology of depression, anxiety disorders, psychotic disorders, addiction and dementia.
 In addition to his clinical practice, Dr. Gilder has a special interest in the study of risk and protective factors in addiction disorders.